frankmaayn/flutter_projects/README.md

 ## Background
 ```
-This repository contains a variety of flutter projects that I have created.
+This repository contains a variety of flutter projects that I have created throughout the Flutter course
 ```
 ## Projects
 ```